-Evaluation criteria for medium/large projects Max score 5.1 Justification Component of activities planned within Capacity Building 5
+Evaluation criteria for medium/large projects Max score Justification ponent of activities planned within Capacity Building 5

-As explained in section 4 of the Guidelines, all projects under the first four programme outcomes (except those funded through micro-grants) must allocate up to 15% of the total requested grant amount to implementing capacity building activities aimed at increasing the organizational sustainability of the project promoter organization.
+As explained in section 4 of the Guidelines, all medium and large projects under the first four programme outcomes must allocate up to 15% of the total requested grant amount to implementing capacity building activities aimed at increasing the organizational sustainability of the project promoter organization.
 This is called the Capacity Building Component of projects.